FlipperSetup/FlipperSetup/README.md

 For New Users or Current Users Plug & Play

+Will add steps just in case but it should be pretty clear on what to do

 # What is Flipper Plug & Play (FPAP For Short)

 FPAP Is ment to help new users setup there flippers easier